Phyphyphy/thunderbird-monterail/README.md

 # thunderbird-monterail

+## Modifications:

+- Created a custom theme which tries to match colors to the [arcticicestudio/nord](https://github.com/arcticicestudio/nord) color scheme.
+- Changed the font the the google signature font [roboto](https://fonts.google.com/specimen/Roboto) (**Needs to be installed on system**)

 This is a set of userChrome.css files to change the look of Thunderbird, inspired by the mockup by Monterail here: https://monterail.com/blog/2016/the-power-of-email-clients-why-did-we-redesign-thunderbird?utm_source=Thunderbird&utm_campaign=Dribbble&utm_medium=blogpost%22